Enable Bi-Directional Address Translation for Your Public-Facing

 If you did not already create an address object for

-address of your web server, you should create
+the public address of your web server, you should create

 that object now.